 As the actor atlas service will be adopted by a growing user community, it will be important to enact formal maintenance procedures and comply to certain principles as explained at Global Agreement - Maintenance Procedures.

-The actor atlas, in its current version, does not aim to be complete regarding the identification and presentation of actors, their statutes and initiatives, and the maps of sectors and functions of government.
+The actor atlas, in its current version, does not aim to be complete regarding the identification and presentation of actors, their statutes, resources and initiatives, and the maps of sectors and functions of government.